 With F5bot you can track your brand mentions, monitor your current projects and discover the topics that interest your brand, and consumers, the most.
 Unlike a lot of other simple brand mention tools, this one notifies you instantly, as opposed to gathering it up in a once-a-week email.
-This enables you to act quickly as consumer trends can change overnight.
+This enables you to act quickly as consumer and social media trends can change overnight.

 10) Google Alerts

 Google Alerts is not a complete social media management tool.
 However, when it is used as reference tool to ensure you’re staying on track with what’s important to you – it delivers.
 Track conversations online across multiple channels and platforms including blogs, by setting alerts for keywords you may be interested in, such as sustainability or equity.
 You’ll receive ‘as they happen’ or weekly emails which deliver all of these relevant conversations in a bundle for you to click through and read.
 Used on its own, it’s a simple tool which will be helpful in uncovering trends.
 Used with another social media marketing tool, it’s a good temperature check to make sure what was trending last week, is still being talked about this week.